MessageSquare0x

 Here's the core tension: the data you need to prevent turnover lives in ongoing conversations — the things employees say (and don't say) to their managers, peers, and HR partners every week.
 But traditional tools only capture snapshots.

-Annual surveys arrive too late.
+Annual static forms arrive too late.
 By the time you analyze results, the employees who were struggling when they answered have either disengaged further or left.

 Exit interviews are post-mortem.
 Useful for pattern recognition across hundreds of departures, nearly useless for preventing the next one.

-Pulse surveys improve frequency but not depth.
+Pulse forms improve frequency but not depth.
 A five-question check-in doesn't surface that someone's upset about a promotion they didn't get, or that a team has lost trust in their director.

 Manager one-on-ones depend entirely on the manager's skill at asking questions and creating psychological safety — the exact capability that varies most across your organization.